 4. Inheritance for the brothers and sisters

-If the deceased is survived by brothers and sisters and no spouse, descendants and descendants, the brothers and sisters will inherit the estate in equal parts.
+In case there is no spouse or descendants, the brothers and sisters will inherit the estate in equal parts.

 5. Inheritance for relatives